Mineralogy Certification Course

 Formula: Fe2+2Al9O6[SiO4]4(O,OH)2

-Staurolite is typical with its brownish colors and very common crystal twinning at 60o and as 90o cruciform twins.
+Staurolite is known for its brownish colors and cruciform twinning at 60o or 90o.

 color | dark reddish brown to blackish brown, yellowish brown, rarely blue |